A very warm hello!

 In addition, IAM is often a necessary procedure to comply with legal regulations regarding compliance.
 Regulated management of data and control of access to critical structures are an important part of the IAM.

 Every access request is checked, which is why the security precautions are high with the aforementioned zero-trust architecture.
+The zero-trust model assumes that no user or device is automatically trusted, regardless of whether it is inside or outside the enterprise network.

 Do you want to secure your IT infrastructure by implementing an IAM?
 Then please contact us at any time for a tailor-made solution.
+Discover our solution for Identity Access Management.

-By e-mail to: marketing@twinsoft.de or by telephone: 02102 30040
+By telephone: 02102 30040

 Warm greetings